DomtronVox/NodeJSIRCBot/README.md

 # NodeJS IRC Bot

-This project creates a bot with attached http server.
-The bot and server connection code is loosely based off the https://github.com/ktiedt/NodeJS-IRC-Bot.
+This project creates a bot that uses plugins and can provide information through a web portal.
+The bot and IRC Network connection code is loosely based off the https://github.com/ktiedt/NodeJS-IRC-Bot.

 I plan to implement the following features: yaml configuration files, compatible with cloudfoundry, and a web interface that plugins can display information on (example statically serve logs).

+Currently the basic bot code is in place and I am working on plugins for it.

 ## Legal
 All code for this project is free to use with no restrictions and no guarantee of usability or safety.